andreibuhosu/NovumStudio/README.md

 # NovumStudio

+For this test I used the Spring Boot Framework along with MySQL

 Frog Backend Programming Test
 Design and implement a RESTful API (including data model and the backing implementation) for a bookstore.
 It should include basic CRUD for book with create, read, update, and delete operations.
 Read should include both fetching a single item and list of items.
 Explicit requirements: